SRay-2020/MP3--Novel_Writing_APP/README.md

 Differences between final design and wireframes:

 There was some difference between the final design and the wireframes.
-By adding in a 'flip' function on the 'Books page' more information could be displayed to the user about their exisitng books and it gives a better feeling of a library.
-The user 'Profile page' was also enchanced to give users more feedback about their existing files including a return of how many individual chapters and books each author incldued.
+By adding in a 'flip' function on the 'Books page' more information could be displayed to the user about their existng books and it gives a better feeling of a library.
+The user 'Profile page' was also enhanced to give users more feedback about their existing files including a return of how many individual chapters and books each author incldued.

 <img src="static/img/mp3wireframe.png">